clj-commons/etaoin/README.md

  ;; Sets browser's minimal logging level.
 Only messages with level above ;; that one will be collected.
 Useful for fetching Javascript logs.
 Possible ;; values are: nil (aliases :off, :none), :debug, :info, :warn (alias :warning), ;; :err (aliases :error, :severe, :crit, :critical), :all.
-When not passes, ;; :all is set.
+When not passed, ;; :all is set.
  :log-level :err ;; to show only errors but not debug